-Sand casting is a type of metal casting process used for over 70% of all metal castings.
-There are many reasons why sand casting is the most commonly used, most notably its cost, freedom of design capabilities and lead times.
+The sand casting process of metal casting is used for over 70% of all metal castings.
+There are many reasons why the sand casting process is the most commonly used: most notably for its cost, freedom of design capabilities, and lead times.

-Within sand casting, there are two different methods.
-The first is Green Sand, and the other is the Air Set method.
+Within the sand casting process, there are two different methods.
+The first is the Green Sand casting process, and the other is the Air Set casting process.

 Green Sand casting does not mean that the sand used is green, but rather it is a wet sand mixture.
 Once the sand is compacted on the pattern, it is able to hold its shape due to its unique mixture.
 At this point, the casting is almost ready for pouring as soon as the cores are in place.

-The Air Set method uses dry sand, rather than wet sand, and is bonded with materials other than clay.
+The Air Set casting process uses dry sand, rather than wet sand, and is bonded with materials other than clay.
 This method also uses an adhesive that is fast curing.

 Each method’s accuracy depends on the type of sand and the molding process.
 An easy way to identify coarse green sand is that it causes a rough surface texture.